 I couldn't believe it when Boo told me how she made the hat.
 It's made from the sleeve of a suit coat!
 She cut the sleeve off of the coat right at the shoulder.
 She used the piece from near the shoulder and sewed a dart in it to to make the right shape for her hat.
 She added a black pom pom at the end, hemmed the raw edges, and she was done!

 What do you think?
 Could you make a costume out of fabric scraps?
 Her friend made a Peter Pan costume in the exact same way.
 What a great idea!
-I made Bear's Indian costume from t-shirts, too.
+I made a costume for Bear years ago from t-shirts, too.
 I love cutting up t-shirts to make something new!

 Not up to making your own costume this year?
 Try some of these from Amazon.
 These are affiliate links.
 You get the same low price, but I earn a little bit when you buy.
 Thank you!